Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

-After refining all pseudo-label combinations for the selected samples, a new $Tab(Com, RV)$ can be computed.
-To better update the table, we introduce one constraint condition to restrict the updating of $Tab(Com, RV)$.
-For each RV in the new $Tab(Com, RV)$, it replaces the corresponding RV in $Tab(Com, RV)$ only if it satisfies the following condition:
+To obtain a more confident correlation table, we update the table after each AL iteration with a constraint.
+For relationship vector $v_n^{new}$ in the new table, it replaces the corresponding $v_n$ in the previous table only if it satisfies the following condition: where $z_{n}$ is the $n$th label combination (\eg, (0, 0, 0, 1)).